New York Paid Family Leave And FMLA Retaliation Lawyer

 New York State Paid Family Leave

-Currently, NYSPFL provides up to 8 weeks of paid leave.
-The amount of paid leave will increase to 10 weeks in 2019 and 12 weeks in 2021.
+As of 2019, NYPFL provides up to 10 weeks of paid leave.
+The amount of paid leave will increase to 12 weeks in 2021.
 You are entitled to receive 50% of your salary up to $652.96 per week.
 However, you may not collect unemployment insurance during your leave.

 Employees must provide 30 days notice before taking the leave.
 If that is not possible, the notice must be as soon as possible.
 The notice should explain what type of leave is necessary and when and how long you anticipate being out on leave.